NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 # Anytone AT-D878UVII Plus Codeplug

 > [!CAUTION]
-> Codeplug version, CPS programming software version and firmware version installed in the radio must all be from the same version.
+> The codeplug version, the CPS programming software version and the firmware version installed in the radio must all be from the same version.

 ## Table of Contents
  - [Background](#background)